-For the purpose of evaluating the annual performance of Managers directly accountable to the Municipal Manager an evaluation panel constituted of the following persons must be established-
+For the purpose of evaluating the performance of Managers directly accountable to the Municipal Manager an evaluation panel constituted of the following persons must be established-

 - a.
 Municipal Manager; - b.
-Chairperson of the Performance Audit Committee and/or the Audit Committee Member; - c.
-Member of the Mayoral or Executive Committee: - d.
-Municipal Manager from another municipality; - e.
+Chairperson of the Performance Audit Committee or the Audit Committee Member; - c.
+Member of the Mayoral or Executive Committee; - d.
+Municipal Manager from another municipality - e.
+Member of a Ward Committee as nominated by the Executive mayor - f.
 PMS (as Secretariat)